Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Results

-The attractor landscape is significantly altered by the $\Delta_{H}^{E}$ arousal modulation.
-For small $\Delta_{H}^{E}$, the two wells are separated by a relatively large barrier, indicating inflexible dynamics with slow switching between attractors.
-At intermediate $\Delta_{H}^{E}$ the two wells are preserved but the barrier height decreases (Fig.~\ref{f:mean_field_vs_sims}D Left, Middle), implying more flexible cluster dynamics with faster switching between states.
-For yet larger $\Delta_{H}^{E}$, there is a transition from a 2-attractor phase to a single-attractor phase, wherein the two wells merge into a single well (Fig.~\ref{f:mean_field_vs_sims}D, Right); this transition indicates the loss of metastable cluster states.
-The theoretical insights from the reduced circuit were verified in simulations of the full clustered model, where we observed a shortening of cluster activation periods with increasing $\Delta_{H}^{E}$ (Fig.~\ref{f:mean_field_vs_sims}F Left, Middle; Fig.~\ref{f:mean_field_vs_sims}G), consistent with the shrinking barrier in the reduced network (Fig.~\ref{f:mean_field_vs_sims}E).
-Visual inspection of network activity also revealed a degradation of metastable cluster states for large $\Delta_{H}^{E}$ (Fig.~\ref{f:mean_field_vs_sims}F, Right), consistent with a transition to a near-uniform phase.
+The barrier height changed with arousal level.
+At low arousal, the two attractors were separated by a relatively large barrier, indicating inflexible dynamics with slow switching between attractors (Fig.~\ref{f:mean_field_vs_sims}D Left).
+At intermediate arousal, the two wells were preserved but the barrier height decreased (Fig.~\ref{f:mean_field_vs_sims}D Middle), implying more flexible cluster dynamics with faster switching between configurations.
+For yet larger arousal, there was a transition from the 2-attractor phase to a single-attractor phase (Fig.~\ref{f:mean_field_vs_sims}D Right); this transition indicates the loss of metastable cluster states.
+The theoretical insights from the reduced circuit were verified in simulations of the full clustered model.
+Specifically, we observed decreases in the average cluster inter-activation interval and activation time with increasing arousal (Fig.~\ref{f:mean_field_vs_sims}F Left, Middle; Fig.~\ref{f:mean_field_vs_sims}G), in accordance with the shrinking barrier in the reduced network (Fig.~\ref{f:mean_field_vs_sims}E).
+Visual inspection of network activity also revealed a degradation of metastable cluster states with increasing arousal (Fig.~\ref{f:mean_field_vs_sims}F Right), consistent with a transition to a uniform phase.